 Nottingham Square

-If you know that private accommodation is the option for you, Nottingham Square is definitely a safe bet.
-It’s super close to lots of great shops and popular bars, meaning that life at The Square is bound to be far from dull.
-What’s more, being only 15 minutes away from the City Campus on foot, the location is ideal.
 As a Grade II listed building paired with stylish, modern interior design, Nottingham Square proves to be an attractive living option for the busy student who loves the historical as well as the functional.
-Prices vary, with the lowest renting option costing around £117 per week.
+Prices vary, with the lowest renting option costing around £144 per week for 2023/2024 academic year.

 The University of Nottingham